mit-rss/wall_follower_sim/README.md

 ### 2. Read LIDAR Data

 The racecar has a 2D LIDAR sensor that measures distances from the racecar to its surroundings.
-All LIDAR data is published to the `/scan` topic.
+All LIDAR data is published to the `/scan` topic by the simulator (so you should only need to subscribe to this topic).

 The data is of type [`LaserScan`](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html).
 You can import the type in python using: